DataONEorg/Education/_lessons/lessons/08_citation/index.md

 ## Best Practices to Support Data Citation

 .full-width[* To support access to your data:
- * Use application that supports metadata creation for environmental data sets
+ * Use application that supports metadata creation for environmental data sets]
     * Morpho
     * Metavist (USDA Forest Service)
     * Mermaid (NOAA)
- * Use standardized keywords to describe your data
+ .full-width[* Use standardized keywords to describe your data]
     * Biocomplexity Thesaurus (USGS)
-    * Global Change Master Directory (NASA)
- * Use a persistent identifier such as DOI or ARK]
+    * Global Change Master Directory (NASA) .full-width[* Use a persistent identifier such as DOI or ARK]

 ---